Glynn Lunney: Career at Rockwell

 Upon leaving NASA in 1985, Lunney took a position at Rockwell International, the contractor responsible for the construction, operation, and maintenance of the Space Shuttle.
-At first he worked in California, managing a Rockwell division that was building satellites for the Global Positioning System; this was his first experience with uncrewed spacecraft.
+At first he worked in California, managing a Rockwell division that was building satellites for the Global Positioning System; this was his first experience with satellites.
 In 1990, he returned to Houston as President of the Rockwell Space Operations Company, which provided support for flight operations at Johnson Space Center and employed about 3,000 people.
 For Lunney, this represented a return to his roots in mission operations, which he had left twenty years before.

 In 1995, Rockwell joined forces with its competitor Lockheed Martin to form the United Space Alliance, a jointly owned organization created to provide operations support for NASA, as well as to take over some of the functions previously performed by NASA employees.
 At this point, Lunney became Vice President and Program Manager of the United Space Alliance's spaceflight operations in Houston; he stayed in this position until his retirement in 1999.